OrderFromChaos/monolayer-highlighter/README.md

 # monolayer-highlighter

+Thanks to my research lead, Dr. Hugh Churchill, for letting me pursue this and test my programming ability when I was just starting out.
+[Link to the lab website.](http://churchill-lab.com/)

 In my first lab, I studied MoS2 (Molybendum Disulfide).
 Our fabrication process created flakes of variable thickness.
 To determine which ones were most thin, we had to analyze images from a constrast microscope.
 ![example](http://i.imgur.com/tJCGvRs.jpg)